 man 2 open will open the documentation on the system call

-If your absence is unplanned—if you have a sudden illness or have a sudden death in the family—we will deal with your situation on a case-by-case basis with the course admin (firstname.lastname@example.org).
+If your absence is unplanned—if you have a sudden illness or have a sudden death in the family—we will deal with your situation on a case-by-case basis via the course admin (firstname.lastname@example.org).

-Is this course hard!?
-Yes but you are bright and you’re taking computer science at UIUC * just schedule the time to do it right.
-The two big changes from CS225: One your code is now much smaller than the complexity of the system around it.
-Secondly, no we will not debug your code for you.
+Is this course hard?
+Yes, but you are bright, and you’re taking computer science at UIUC.
+Just schedule the time to do it right.
+The two big changes from CS 225: first, your code is now much smaller than the complexity of the system around it.
+Second, no, we will not debug your code for you.

-Additionally, you may not publish your solutions or leave them in ‘plain view’ thereby leaving your programs open to copying, which constitutes cheating.
-If your code (or a variation of it) is found publicy accesible, then you will receive a letter grade reduction for each assignment.
-For example, if we find your code on GitHub for one MP then you will receive a letter grade reduction.
-2 letter grades for 2 assignments and so on.
-If you are confused on what it means to be ‘publicly accessible’, then do not put your code anywhere besides https://subversion.ews.illinois.edu and take measures to ensure that nobody can copy your code, so that you are not charged with a violation.
+Additionally, you may not publish your solutions or leave them in “plain view”, thereby leaving your programs open to copying, which constitutes cheating.
+If your code (or a variation of it) is found publicly accessible, then you will receive a letter grade reduction in the class for each assignment.
+For example, if we find your code on GitHub for one MP then you will receive a letter grade reduction, two letter grades for two assignments, and so on.
+If you are confused on what it means to be “publicly accessible”, then do not put your code anywhere besides https://subversion.ews.illinois.edu and take measures to ensure that nobody can copy your code, so that you are not charged with a violation.